StefaniaCarutasu/Intelligent-Espresso-Machine/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You need to have python 3 and pip 3 already installed on your machine.
+You need to have python 3, pip 3 and mosquitto already installed on your machine.

 ### Installation